-Sicily’s uniqueness holds it above other Italian regions, in many people’s view
+The uniqueness of the Sicilian region holds it above other Italian areas, in many people’s view

 By Marley Henderson